 - Sacrocolpopexy (to correct pelvic organ prolapse in women)

 - Nephroureterectomy (for renal pelvis, kidney, ureter, and bladder cuff removal)

 There are many benefits of da Vinci robotic surgery over traditional techniques.

 Surgery requires only very small incisions, thereby drastically reducing the time spent in the hospital and chances of infections and complications.

 The high-definition 3D cameras give surgeons a close-up view of areas they wouldn’t be able to see performing open surgery.

 The fully articulating robotic arms allow the surgeons to have greater dexterity and control compared with the human hand and conventional laparoscopic instruments.

 If you need an expert urological surgeon who specializes in robotic surgery in the United States, call Urology of Greater Atlanta or make an appointment online today to learn about your surgical options.
-They have offices throughout Greater Atlanta, including Jackson, GA.
+They have offices throughout Greater Atlanta, including Stockbridge, GA.